CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 Step 3: Section-wise preparation: How to go about Quant, VARC & DILR Sections of CAT

-Once, you've understood your strengths & weaknesses and are done with Steps 1 & 2, it's time to start focusing on section-wise preparation.
-The CAT Exam is divided into 3 major sections, and as per the CAT Exam Pattern 2024:
+Once you've understood your strengths & weaknesses and are done with Steps 1 & 2, it's time to start focusing on section-wise preparation.
+The CAT Exam is divided into 3 major sections, and as per the CAT Exam Pattern 2025:

 Step 3.1: How to Prepare Quantitative Aptitude for CAT?

-• Focus on clearing the basics first: You should grasp the basic concepts first.
-Solving simple examples at first and then gradually moving toward the difficult questions would be helpful.
-Once the conceptual clarity of each topic is there, candidates must start practising and solving more and more questions.
-Eventually, move on to sectional Mock Tests.
-You can learn the basic concepts from the notes on EduRev, curated by IIM alumni, to improve your understanding of the topic from basics to advance from here.
+• Focus on clearing the basics first: Begin by building a strong foundation in the basic concepts.
+Start with simple examples to develop understanding, and then gradually progress to more challenging problems.
+Once you have conceptual clarity in each topic, consistently practice by solving a variety of questions.
+As your confidence grows, move on to sectional mock tests to assess your preparation and improve your performance.
+You can learn the basic concepts from the notes on EduRev, curated by IIM alumni, to improve your understanding of the topic from basics to advanced from here.

-• Inculcate Important Formulas and Short Tricks while solving questions: You should understand that a long question that can be solved in 10-mins, can also be cracked with a trick within a few seconds, you need to master those important formulas & short tricks.
-EduRev has provided video lectures & detailed notes for all the topics which help you understand such tricks with some quick examples.
-These are highly recommended for CAT Preparation and you can get them in the Quantitative Aptitude (Quant)
+• Inculcate Important Formulas and Short Tricks while solving questions: You should understand that a long question that can be solved in 10 minutes can also be cracked with a trick within a few seconds; you need to master those important formulas & short tricks.
+EduRev has provided video lectures & detailed notes for all the topics, which help you understand such tricks with some quick examples.
+These are highly recommended for CAT Preparation, and you can get them in the Quantitative Aptitude (Quant)

 Step 3.2: How to prepare VARC (Verbal Ability & Reading Comprehension) for CAT?